Lessdress

 Lessdress is a Polish glam metal / hard rock band originally formed under the name Ferrum in Warsaw in 1984.
 Lessdress is arguably the most successful glam metal band from Poland, having played the largest hard rock and metal festivals in Central Europe including the Przystanek Woodstock festival and opened for among others Def Leppard.
-Their first two albums are recognized collectors items fetching hundreds of dollars on eBay.
+Their first two albums are recognized collector's items fetching hundreds of dollars on eBay.
 Due to high demand, the band reformed in 2007 and their debut album Dumblondes was remastered and re-released the following year by the Australian label Suncity Records.

 Frontman, vocalist and main songwriter Pawel Nowakowski, the son of career diplomats, grew up mostly outside of Poland, in London from age 8 and until 15 and then Washington, D.C., from the age of 18.
-Pawel's brother is vocalist Adam Nowakowski of Warsaw band Incrowd who recorded two albums in the mid 1990s.
+Pawel's brother is vocalist Adam Nowakowski of Warsaw band Incrowd who recorded two albums in the mid-1990s.

-In Washington Pawel formed the band Steel Knickers, whose claim to fame was an article in Kerrang! highlighting two new American bands, the other was Metallica.
+In Washington Pawel formed the band Steel Knickers, who appeared in an article in Kerrang! highlighting two new American bands, the other being Metallica.
 Steel Knickers recorded a three track demo in 1984, and one of the songs "Bloody Hard" appeared on the compilation album "Mutopia".
 Steel Knickers were negotiating a deal with MCA but could not complete it as Nowakowski was not allowed to work in the US and also wanted to go back to his girlfriend and studies at ASP (Academy of Fine Arts) in Warsaw.
 Eventually he had to return to Poland when his father's diplomatic assignment ended.